MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Move-CsUser.md

 > [!NOTE]
+>
-> <ul><li>The `-MoveToTeams` switch is no longer required to move a user directly to Teams.
-Specifying this switch no longer has any impact, since users are always moved to TeamsOnly.</li><li>If you are using Skype for Business Server 2015 with CU8 or later, we recommend you pass the `-UseOAuth` switch, which ensures the on-premises code authenticates using OAuth, instead of Legacy LiveID authentication.
-In Skype for Business Server 2019 and later versions, OAuth is always used hence the switch is not relevant on those versions.</li><li>Prior to retirement of Skype for Business Online, organizations that still need to move users from on-premises to Skype for Business Online can do so uing a two-step process: First move the user from on-premises to TeamsOnly using `-Move-CsUser`, and after the move change the mode of the user to something other than TeamsOnly using `Grant-CsTeamsUpgradePolicy`.
-However, the ability to change a cloud user's mode to something other than TeamsOnly will soon be removed as part of Skype for Business Online retirement.</li></ul>
+> - The `-MoveToTeams` switch is no longer required to move a user directly to Teams.
+Specifying this switch no longer has any impact, since users are always moved to TeamsOnly.
+> - If you are using Skype for Business Server 2015 with CU8 or later, we recommend you pass the `-UseOAuth` switch, which ensures the on-premises code authenticates using OAuth, instead of Legacy LiveID authentication.
+In Skype for Business Server 2019 and later versions, OAuth is always used hence the switch is not relevant on those versions.
+> - Prior to retirement of Skype for Business Online, organizations that still need to move users from on-premises to Skype for Business Online can do so uing a two-step process: First move the user from on-premises to TeamsOnly using `-Move-CsUser`, and after the move change the mode of the user to something other than TeamsOnly using `Grant-CsTeamsUpgradePolicy`.
+However, the ability to change a cloud user's mode to something other than TeamsOnly will soon be removed as part of Skype for Business Online retirement.

 ## EXAMPLES